onionpancakes/chassis/README.md

 ## Token and HTML Serializers

-Use `token-serializer` and `html-serializer` to access individual tokens and fragment instances.
+Use `c/token-serializer` and `c/html-serializer` to access individual tokens and fragment instances.
 The underlying type implements `clojure.lang.IReduceInit` and is intended to be used in a reduce.

 ```clojure
 (->> (c/token-serializer [:div "foo"])